okcjs/okcjs_website/source/_posts/2012-10-15-october-meeting-mootools-prototype.markdown

 ## This Month

-Meeting October 16, 2012 @Venture Spur
+Meeting October 16, 2012 @The Exchange

 ### Mootools.
 Prototype.